Literature: Mary Poppins

 Mary Poppins is a children's book by P.L.
-Travers, with seven sequels.Mary Poppins is a magical nanny, who literally storms into the life of the Banks family of 1930s London, England.
+Travers, with seven sequels.Mary Poppins is a Magical Nanny, who enters the life of the Banks family of 1930s London, England via a gust of wind.
 She acts very stern and vain, but the Banks children (Jane, Michael, John, Barbara, and Annabel) become involved in the most mystical occurrences while in her company.Walt Disney's 1964 film adaptation uses some events and characters from the first book, but also has a slightly less episodic plot and some different characterizations (eg, toning down Mary Poppins' sternness).

 Collections Of Short Stories

 - Mary Poppins From A to Z (1962)

 - Mary Poppins in the Kitchen: A Cookery Book With a Story (1975)note

 - Mary Poppins in Cherry Tree Lane (1982)

 - Mary Poppins and The House Next Door (1988)